 Research Projects

-The Louisiana Community Engagement Alliance (LA-CEAL) is a National Institutes of Health-funded initiative awarded to the Tulane School of Medicine that aims to "...promote health, improve health outcomes, and strengthen community partnerships through community-engaged research to address differences in access to health care," (NIH CEAL, 2025).
-The LA-CEAL team is one of many CEAL regional teams across 21 states, the District of Columbia, and Puerto Rico.
+Since 2020, the Louisiana Community Engagement Alliance (LA-CEAL) is a National Institutes of Health-funded initiative awarded to the Tulane School of Medicine that aims to "...promote health, improve health outcomes, and strengthen community partnerships through community-engaged research to address differences in access to health care" and improve health outcomes across America (NIH CEAL, 2025).
+The LA-CEAL team includes key academic partners from Tulane, Xavier, Pennington Biomedical Research Center, and LSU Health and important community-based primary care Federally Qualified Health Centers and community as well as faith-based partners across Louisiana.
+LA-CEAL is one of the CEAL regional teams funded in 21 states, the District of Columbia, and Puerto Rico.

-• In partnership with federally qualified health centers across Louisiana, CONNECT aims to test an evidence-based, multi-level obesity management program that combines individual support (health coaching by community health workers and remote monitoring), community-driven strategies (asset mapping and action projects), and system-level improvements (provider toolkits and lunch and learns tailored to obesity management strategies).
-This innovative approach aims to reduce obesity, improve quality of life, and build lasting capacity for health equity in Louisiana and beyond.
+• With a primary care-community focuse, this trial partners with federally qualified health centers across Louisiana to test the effectiveness and implementation of an evidence-based, multi-level obesity management program that combines individual participant support (health coaching by community health workers and remote monitoring), community-driven strategies (asset mapping and action projects), and primary care system-level improvements (provider toolkits and lunch and learns tailored to obesity management strategies).
+This innovative approach aims to reduce obesity, increase quality of life, and build ongoing capacity to improve health for people in rural and urban Louisiana and beyond.

 Community-Academic-Public Health-Clinical Practice (CAPP) Learning Academy

-• CAPP Academy aims expand the basic clinical research training provided in LA-CEAL 4.0 and provide intermediate-to-advanced training opportunities to build the capacity of community members and organizations to engage in clinical research and secure grant support.
+• CAPP Academy is expanding the foundational clinical research training initially provided by LA-CEAL and providing intermediate-to-advanced training opportunities for community members and organizations to effectively engage in clinical research and build the infrastructure for ongoing engagement and partnership to foster participation that reflects Louisiana communities.

 Rural Research and Resource Hubs (R3Hubs)

-• The purpose of the R3Hubs are to increase inclusive participation of underserved communities in clinical research.
-R3Hubs have a pivotal role for increasing awareness, access, enrollment in, and community capacity for clinical trials and studies.
-Key leaders of our FQHC partners serve as champions promoting community-engaged research and coordinating hubs for data collection and dissemination of research opportunities and study findings.
+• The R3Hubs have a pivotal role for increasing awareness, access, enrollment in, and community capacity for clinical trials and studies in rural sites across Louisiana.
+Key leaders of our primary care-focused FQHC partners serve as champions promoting community-engaged research and coordinating hubs for data collection and dissemination of research opportunities and study findings.

 Cardiometabolic conditions, such as type 2 diabetes mellitus and hypertension, increase the risk for fractures, which is a substantial public health problem in older adults in the United States.
 This study funded by the National Institutes of Arthritis and Musculoskeletal and Skin Diseases (R01 AR080868) uses adds validated vertebral strength data assessed from biomechanical computed tomography (BCT) to the Coronary Artery Risk Development in Young Adults (CARDIA) study to further our understanding on how cardiometabolic disorders and hallmarks of cardiometabolic disease over the life span impact vertebral strength, a surrogate for vertebral fracture risk.